 Does the IMFN Secretariat provide financial support to Model Forests?

 The IMFN Secretariat is not a grant-making institution and does not typically provide direct financial support to Model Forests.
 If requested to do so, the IMFN Secretariat will work with Model Forests to seek funds for project activities, however, it does so in a supportive rather than lead role.
 On occasion, the IMFN Secretariat has acted as an executing agent on behalf of a grant-making agency.
 As the Secretariat does not engage a large permanent staff its capacity to act as a delivery agent is limited.
 All such arrangements are therefore considered on a case-by-case basis.

 How much money is needed to establish and operate a Model Forest?

 The cost of establishing and operating a Model Forest is highly variable.
-It depends on the existing physical, technical, and information infrastructure of a given region (the starting conditions), as well as on the ambitiousness of the Model Forest project proposal (its objectives and goals).
+It depends on the existing physical, technical, and information infrastructure of a given region (the starting conditions), as well as on the ambitiousness of the Model Forest strategic plan (its objectives and goals).
 If, for example, the Model Forest territory has a detailed database on resource and socio-economic conditions that can be made available to the partnership there will be considerable cost and time savings.